-Of the 24 holes drilled, 16 widely spaced drill holes (7,552 m) were completed to further delineate the DUKE Deposit.
-These holes have increased the size of the DUKE Deposit porphyry Cu-Mo-Ag-Au system, and also Amarc's understanding of the controls on mineralization in the DUKE District.
-An exploration template has been developed to effectively screen and advance the additional 16 priority exploration targets within the extensive 678 km2 DUKE District tenure.
+Of the 24 holes drilled in 2022-2023, 16 widely spaced drill holes (7,552 m) were completed to further delineate the DUKE Deposit.
+These holes have increased the size of the DUKE Deposit porphyry Cu-Mo-Ag-Au system, and, also, Amarc's understanding of the controls on mineralization in the DUKE District.
+An exploration template was developed to effectively screen and advance the additional 16 priority exploration targets within the extensive DUKE District tenure.
 This rapid advance in understanding the controls on mineralization at the DUKE Deposit provides a higher probability of success in these regional target areas.